haberdashPI/vscode-master-key/notes.md

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM

+BUG FOUND: recordEdits not being properly dealt with
+BUG: we need to put all automated prefix near the top of the definitions
+BUG: non-automated prefixes need to be marked as such (they aren't)

 NEXT UP:

 unit tests: all basic commands run